College planning: The 3 things we recommend HS juniors (and parents) do right now

 By the way, if you've already chosen which test you're going "all in" on...wonderful.
 Now knock it out of the park!

 2. Get your very first, no-big-deal college list somewhere outside of your head.
 P=MV.
 That’s the equation for momentum.
-We've got to give props to our good friend Isaac Newton, because my students harness momentum consistently in my program.
+We've got to give props to our good friend Isaac Newton, because our students harness momentum consistently in our program.
 We often preach "just get the ball rolling" with many tasks.
 You don’t have to get over complicated...you just have to start.
 And this methodology is applied in no better situation than a school list.

-So how should I get that school list ball rolling?
+So how should you get that school list ball rolling?
 Simple: If you like good old fashioned pen and paper, start a paper school list.
 If you’re a spreadsheet person, start a Google Sheet (and share it with all family members who want to be a part of the college planning process).

 In our program, we start with this base first, walking through tips & strategies to perform exceptionally well in the HS classroom...while also reducing the time spent on homework (you would be shocked to hear that sometimes HS students aren’t the most efficient with their time...crazy!)

-CC.us Team - If you could only recommend two books for my high schooler to read to help with their academics, what would they be?"
+"CC.us Team - If you could only recommend two books for my high schooler to read to help with their academics, what would they be?"
 Here you go and here you go.
-Cal Newport’s study tactics changed my life when I was a junior in high school (I went from a total grind student to straight A’s...not a single A- grade...and spent ⅓ the time on homework).
+Cal Newport’s study tactics changed our lives when we were a junior in high school (we went from a total grind student to straight A’s...not a single A- grade...and spent ⅓ the time on homework).
 Perhaps he can help your child as well.

 We hope this was helpful for parents of HS juniors out there.
 If you implement even one of these three tips today, you’ll be significantly better off than the vast majority of your fellow junior-year peers.
 And if you implement all three?
 Watch out, world!
 You mean serious business!